Tourist Superior · M/C Bonita

 Darwin Bay & El Barranco

-Darwin Bay — a birdwatcher's paradise.
+Morning Darwin Bay — a birdwatcher's paradise.
 Hundreds of boobies, frigatebirds, and gulls nesting everywhere.
 Sea lions, marine iguanas, night herons, and Darwin finches.
 Snorkeling in the bay with sharks, rays, and sea lions.
+Afternoon El Barranco — fractured lava cliffs with storm petrel colonies hunted by short-eared owls.
+Red-footed and Nazca boobies, Galápagos fur seals.
+Snorkeling along cliffs with sharks, rays, and sea lions.
+Trail: 1.2 km · Difficult

 Meals: All meals